 The existence of Proinfa is a proof that a sound incentive is necessary to promote the construction of renewable energy projects in Brazil and there is room for CDM projects.
-Proinfa legislation proposed to increase the capacity of renewable energy power generation to about 3,300 MW by 2006, but from the 1,100 MW Proinfa reserved to biomass energy sources, only 685.24 MW have been contracted so far.
+Proinfa legislation proposed to increase the capacity of renewable energy power generation to about 3,300 MW by 2006, but from the 1,100 MW it reserved to biomass energy sources, only 685.24 MW have been contracted so far.

 According to a Brazilian energy magazine5, there are two main reasons for this: 1) the average IRR for the investment in the production of sugar cane/ethanol is 3% higher than the average IRR for the investment in cogeneration; 2) entrepreneurs have considered the tariff of R\$ 97.24/MWh (as of June 2004) not profitable.
 In 2005, BNDES presented the last final version of its financing incentive line to Proinfa, which is different from the one first considered for the program, that was considered insufficient.
 It means that for the last 5 years, the government had to present a new proposition (or incentive) per year, in order to convince the developers to invest in renewable energy projects.
-Another proof that barriers are huge: most of the selected and contracted projects by Proinfa are not under construction yet, and some are supposed never to be constructed.